elvgarrui/blog/_posts/2020-06-10-debugging-the-network-system-role.md

 ## Current debugging workflow

-So, how to procede if the current integration tests end with errors?
+So, how to proceed if the current integration tests end with errors?
 First of all, since there is not a totally reliable source on the output that tells the developer if the role had an unexpected error.
 Right now, the best way of knowing this is returning the exit code of the process with the command `echo $?`.